My doctor said that my accepted conditions are medically stationary. What does medically stationary mean?

 - If the PPD award is less than $6,000, the insurer must pay the entire award to you in a lump sum no later than the 30th day after the NOC was issued.

 - If the PPD award exceeds $6,000, the insurer may pay the award in monthly installments.
-The monthly installments should be equal to 4.35 times your current time-loss rate, but no less than $108.75 per month.
+The monthly installments should be equal to 4.35 times your current time-loss rate.
 Additional payments should be made monthly until the entire PPD award has been paid.

 You may request a lump-sum payment of any PPD award greater than $6,000.
 To request a lump-sum payment, you must complete and submit Application for Approval of Lump-sum Payment of Award (Form 1174) to your insurer.
 By applying for and accepting a lump-sum payment, you will give up your right to appeal the adequacy of the award.